 Most expats will be moving to Abu Dhabi under the auspices of an already established residency visa, either through employment sponsorship or family member sponsorship.
 Without this document, it's difficult to accomplish anything in the UAE.

 Tourist visas for Abu Dhabi

 Before making plans to travel to the UAE, visitors should ensure they don't need to arrange a visit visa beforehand.
-Citizens of countries included in the GCC (Gulf Cooperation Council) or of countries included in a list put together by the UAE do not need to organise a visa before arriving in the country; the UK, the USA, all Western European countries and Pacific Rim countries appear on this list, but India and Pakistan do not.
+Citizens of countries included in the GCC (Gulf Cooperation Council) or of countries included in a list put together by the UAE do not need to organise a visa before arriving in the country; the UK, the USA, and all Western European and Pacific Rim countries appear on this list, but India and Pakistan do not.

 Those who do need a visit visa will need the sponsorship of a UAE national, resident or a UAE-based company such as a hotel or airline.